Technicians are an important part of our teams in RAL Space and are therefore central to our success. They really do help to make our projects happen.

 A number of employers across many aspirational industry sectors are already helping us in this way.
 Their support has been invaluable in helping us launch the campaign.

 If you employ technicians, you’re interested in STEM or you want to help address the skills shortage, then perhaps you’d like to support the campaign.
-If so, read our How to Get Involved download or get in touch here.
+If so, read our brochure to find out more or get in touch here.